-All bonds have traits that make them special, and the maple bond is one whose defining feature is that it allows foreign investors access to the Canadian debt market.
+All bonds have traits that make them special, and the maple bond is one whose defining feature is that it allows foreign issuers access to the Canadian debt market.

 These bonds can be bought and sold on the secondary market, but they aren’t as liquid as domestic bonds.
 That’s because they tend to have a smaller investor base and they they’re not in the main part of the domestic bond index.